Toenail Trim - $15 $20(Dremel)

 It is just a good idea to train your dog from the start that paws are yours to be touched.

 There is a myth or urban legend that black nails are more difficult or simply can't be trimmed.
-I actually had someone in line tell me that.
-I really didn't know how to respond.
-The quick is a quick is quick, is a quick.
+Every clinic clients tell me they are afraid to trim their dogs black nails.
+I respond with their fear is my living!
+There is no difference between a dark or white nail.
+A quick is a quick.
 There is no "trick" to it other than the requirement of seeing the paw from the bottom like shoeing a horse.
-I take slivers of the nail (not chunks) until I get to what looks like a little spot in the nail that is darker in color.
+I take slivers of the nail (not chunks) until I get to what looks like a little damp spot in the nail that is darker in color.
 Then I stop.
 If I take more, there could be bleeding.
 I try my best not to cause bleeding.
 If I do, it is an awful accident!